herzl2/go-terms-feature-selection/README.md

   Cleans the QuickGO output by removing redundant entries and ensuring consistency across datasets (`output_quickgo_cleaned.tsv`).

 - **go_enrichment.py:**
-  Analyzes the cleaned GO annotations and computes enrichment statistics to highlight significant GO terms (`go_enrichment_results.tsv`) and gives information about not adopted UniProtIDs .
+  Analyzes the cleaned GO annotations and computes enrichment statistics to highlight significant GO terms (`go_enrichment_results.tsv`) and gives information in the terminal about not adopted UniProtIDs .

 ### 4. GO Subgraph Extraction
 - **obo_graphs.py:**